 Given deeply entrenched power and interests, building pathways to sustainability involves formidable challenges.
 Yet they are vital ones if the urgent global problems are to be genuinely addressed.

-Video: The Pathways Approach
+Lecture: The Pathways Approach

 Part of the online course on Pathways to Sustainability, this talk by Ian Scoones gives an overview of the Pathways Approach and how it has been used in practice.